oracle/terraform-provider-oci/website/docs/r/network_load_balancer_network_load_balancers_backend_sets_unified.html.markdown

 * `ip_version` - (Optional) (Updatable) IP version associated with the backend set.
 * `is_fail_open` - (Optional) (Updatable) If enabled, the network load balancer will continue to distribute traffic in the configured distribution in the event all backends are unhealthy.
 The value is false by default.
 * `is_instant_failover_enabled` - (Optional) (Updatable) If enabled existing connections will be forwarded to an alternative healthy backend as soon as current backend becomes unhealthy.
-* `is_instant_failover_tcp_reset_enabled` - (Optional) (Updatable) If enabled along with instant failover, the network load balancer will send TCP RST to the clients for the existing connections instead of failing over to a healthy backend.
-This only applies when using the instant failover.
+* `is_instant_failover_tcp_reset_enabled` - (Optional) (Updatable) This only applies when using instant failover.
+If enabled, the network load balancer will send TCP RST to clients when a backend becomes unhealthy and the traffic is moved to a healthy backend.
+If disabled, the network load balancer will not send TCP RST before moving traffic to a healthy backend.
 By default, TCP RST is enabled.
 * `is_preserve_source` - (Optional) (Updatable) If this parameter is enabled, then the network load balancer preserves the source IP of the packet when it is forwarded to backends.
 Backends see the original source IP.
 If the isPreserveSourceDestination parameter is enabled for the network load balancer resource, then this parameter cannot be disabled.
 The value is true by default.
 * `name` - (Required) A user-friendly name for the backend set that must be unique and cannot be changed.